 By enabling this setting the BluOS app will attempt to increase the volume of spoken dialog when listening to TV or movies.

 With Late Night mode enabled the BluOS app will help normalize the volume output of your BluOS device to prevent large spikes in volume while playing.
+Late Night mode is only available on Pulse 2i, Pulse Mini 2i, and Soundbar 2i.

 Deep Bass will provide an additional boost to your player's bass output.
+Deep Bass mode is only available on Pulse 2i, Pulse Mini 2i, and Soundbar 2i.

 The Front Row setting will disable many other audio settings and provide a custom-tailored filter to provide audio similar to hearing your music live.
 For additional information, please see the article below.